 The host institution will provide a faculty appointment (ordinarily at the Assistant Professor level) to the applicant.
+The host institution will include a detailed statement ensuring its obligation to provide a full Start-Up package (including financial and non-financial support), proving its commitment to a long-term relationship that fully supports the investigator's own independent lab.
 The applicant will be provided with an office, administrative support, research space and required core facilities to support the proposed work.
-The host institution is required to provide a minimum of $30,000 to match the $70,000 annual grant from the Foundation so that the total grant shall be $100,000 per year.
 The Institution will limit teaching and/or clinical practice requirements to no more than one day per week.
 The Institution salary contribution will be made independent of clinical practice revenue.

 Expectations of the Investigator